ParameterizedBuilds/parameterized-builds/README.md

 ![Jenkins administration settings](readme/img/jenkins_admin.png)
 * `Base URL` should be the http/https root address to you jenkins server
+* `Server Nickname` is a unique name for this server.
+This is used by job settings to choose which Bitbucket Server to run the job on.
 * `Default User` and `Default Token` are optional and used as a fall back authentication for triggering jobs
 * `Build Token Root Plugin`